The Log Garage Kits Roundup: 8 Models to Suit Every Budget

 How Much Is a Kit?

-The cheapest way to buy log garage kits, is to buy it in a deal alongside your log cabin home.
+The cheapest way to buy log garage kits is to buy them in a deal alongside your log cabin home.
 Companies will often offer a large discount for buying the two together.

 If you’re in a position to buy both at the same time, this is definitely worth doing, as not only will it be cheaper, but you’ll be able to match the style of log profile.